-One of our favorite ways to preserve excess potatoes is by shredding & dehydrating them to use for dehydrated hash browns and we love them this way.
+Hash Browns – One of our favorite ways to preserve excess potatoes is by shredding & dehydrating them to use for dehydrated hash browns.
+We love them this way.

 Dehydrating potatoes is super easy, but there’s one important thing you must do before successfully dehydrating them.

 Just cutting potatoes and drying them will cause the potatoes to turn black in each spot a cut was made.

 Case in point – We prefer our potatoes with the skins on.
 So I scrubbed several russeted potatoes and cut away every eye or deeper crevice.

 Then they were partially cooked (but not cooked enough) and I put them in the refrigerator to cool overnight.
 This was the very ugly result.